Asset, Attractive Items and Inventory Management

 - Assets on Loan Register

-The Associate Director Financial Accounting & Systems is responsible for the development, compliance, monitoring and review of this Policy.
-He/She is are also responsible for putting in place systems and procedures to correctly account for the fixed assets of the University and for maintaining the Asset Register.
+The Chief Financial Officer is responsible for the development, compliance, monitoring and review of this Policy.
+This person is also responsible for putting in place systems and procedures to ensure compliance with both applicable accounting standards and the stewardship of expendable items not captured within the accounting definition of an asset (e.g. portable and attractive items).

 All University staff who are involved in the purchasing, disposal, using, keeping, allocation and/or management of Portable and Attractive items are responsible for maintaining an up- to- date knowledge of this Policy and its Procedures, to ensure the University can comply with legislative obligations regarding the holding and disposal of University property.